voges/gabac/README.md

     git clone https://github.com/mitogen/gabac.git

-Build the GABAC library and the gabacify application:
+Build the GABAC library and the gabacify application by executing ``build.sh''.

-    mkdir build
-    cd build
-    cmake ..
-    make

 This will generate the gabacify application at ``build/bin/gabacify``.

-Perform test roundtrips with the Bash script ``ci/test-roundtrips.sh``.
+Perform test roundtrips with the Bash script ``test-roundtrips.sh``.

 ## Who do I talk to?